severalnines/docs/components.rst

 | Cluster #N (cluster type)  | /etc/cmon.d/cmon_N.cnf | cluster_id=N | logfile=/var/log/cmon_N.log |
 +----------------------------+------------------------+--------------+-----------------------------+

 ..
-Note:: It's highly recommendeded to separate CMON logging for each cluster to its own log file.
-In the above example, we can see that ``cluster_id`` and ``logfile`` are two imporant configuration options to distinguish the cluster.
+Note:: It's highly recommended to separate CMON logging for each cluster to its own log file.
+In the above example, we can see that ``cluster_id`` and ``logfile`` are two important configuration options to distinguish the cluster.

 The CMON Controller will import the configuration options defined in each configuration file into the CMON database during process starts up.
 Once loaded, CMON then use all the loaded information to manage clusters based on the ``cluster_id`` value.

 Configuration Options
 `````````````````````

 All of the options and values as described below must not contain any whitespace between them.
 Any changes to the CMON configuration file requires a CMON service restart before they are applied.
-The s

-The configuration options can be divided into a number of types:
+The configuration options can be divided into the following categories:

 1. General
 2. CMON